Nearly 200 cases of monkeypox in more than 20 countries, says WHO

 As countries including Britain, Germany, Canada and the US begin evaluating how smallpox vaccines might be used to curb the outbreak, WHO said its expert group was assessing the evidence and would provide guidance soon.

 Dr. Rosamund Lewis, head of WHO's smallpox department, said that there is no need for mass vaccination, explaining that monkeypox does not spread easily and typically requires skin-to-skin contact for transmission.
-No vaccines have been specifically developed against monkeypox, but WHO estimates that smallpox vaccines are about 85% effective.
+No vaccines have been specifically developed against monkeypox, but WHO estimates that smallpox vaccines are about 85 per cent effective.

 She said countries with vaccine supplies could consider them for those at high risk of the disease, like close contacts of patients or health workers, but that monkeypox could mostly be controlled by isolating contacts and continued epidemiological investigations.